The Society of Arts and Crafts of Boston

-The Society of Arts and Crafts is one of America's oldest arts and craft nonprofit organization.
+The Society of Arts and Crafts was one of America's oldest arts and craft nonprofit organization.
 The Society moved to Boston's Seaport District in 2016 after being located on Newbury Street for over 40 years.
 The Society was incorporated by twenty-one individuals on June 28, 1897, and was then known as the Society of Arts and Crafts in Boston.
 The small group was representational of Boston's elites in the fields of teaching, art-making, architecture, and craft.
 The original Society began with the agreement to "develop and encourage higher artistic standards in the handcrafts."

+The original building is a stop on the Boston Women's Heritage Trail walking tour.

 Frederic Allen Whiting was the Director at the Society until 1912, when Humphery J. Emery took over.
 He would serve on the board of directors until the 1930s.

 Mission

 The Society's mission is to support and celebrate craft makers and their creativity.
 Through its various programs, the organization strives to inspire the creation, assemblage, and promotion of the work of contemporary craft makers.
 The advancement of public appreciation of fine art has been a lifelong goal of the Society.
 The Society of Arts + Crafts sponsors exhibitions, the Artist Awards Programs, the John D. Mineck Furniture Fellowship, and educational programming in order to promote the work of contemporary craft artists.
 Prior to moving fully online in 2020, its retail and exhibition galleries featured nearly four hundred craft artists.

+After struggling financially following some relocation issues and pandemic closures, the Society announced it would be closing after 127 years.